cs3org/OCM-API/IETF-OCM-MLS.md

 enables adding an MLS client to a group asynchronously.
 KeyPackages MUST be used only once, except for a designated last resort KeyPackage ([RFC9420] Section 16.8).
+- **Federation** - As defined in [OCM]: a group of OCM Servers whose administrators have established mutual trust, identified by a `federationId` and published at the Directory Endpoint of its members.
+A Federation is a set of servers; it is never a Receiving Party of a share.
+- **Servers Federation group** - An MLS group whose members are the OCM Servers of a Federation, with exactly one leaf per member server, used to maintain that Federation's membership with cryptographic guarantees ({{servers-federation-groups}}).
+Wherever this document says "Group" without qualification it means a federated group of users, as defined above, and never a Servers Federation group.
+- **Federation Admin Server** - A member of a Servers Federation group whose MLS client is entitled to construct Commits for that group: the counterpart, for a Servers Federation group, of an Admin.
+- **Federation Owner Server** - The member of a Servers Federation group currently arbitrating its Commits: the first Federation Admin Server in that group's admin set.

 # MLS Roles in OCM